 Insert (1) large marshmallow onto the end of each lollipop stick.

-And just a reminder, full recipe, and instructions are below to print and enjoy!
+And just a reminder, the full recipe, and instructions are below to print and enjoy!

 Melt Wilton chocolate candy melts in a microwave-safe dish until melted.